 Besides having a spectacular natural landscape, the western Himalayan area is also significant for its unusual wildlife, including the Himalayan wild ass (kiang), wild yak, ibex, golden marmot, and blue sheep (bharal).
 Many unusual birds, including the Himalayan snowcock and the enormous lammergeier and griffon vulture, are also seen in the region.

 - The program’s academic director, Dr. Mary Storm, is a Buddhist art history scholar with many years of experience in this northern region of India.
 She will give some of the lectures along with other scholars and professors at the Central Institute of Buddhist Studies.

 - The program’s lectures are also presented by the Central Institute of Buddhist Studies in Choglamsar, one of the preeminent centers for Tibetan Buddhist studies in India.

 Independent Study Period

-Near the end of the program, students are given a short independent period to research and write a research paper related to Himalayan Buddhist art and architecture.
-This provides a chance for students to sum up and evaluate their experiences and think deeply about Himalayan Buddhist art and architecture.
-Some students opt to join a trek to visit the eleventh-century monastery of Sumda Chun, where they complete a site visit of plans, drawings, and assessment.
+Near the end of the program, you will be given a short period to independently research and write a paper related to Himalayan Buddhist art and architecture.
+This will give you a chance to sum up and evaluate your experiences and think deeply about Himalayan Buddhist art and architecture.
+You can opt to join a trek to visit the eleventh-century monastery of Sumda Chun, where you will complete a site visit of plans, drawings, and assessment.